jhunexjun/CP_Scheduler/README.md

  http://localhost:3000/admin/appointment/6796B252-7279-47D1-9BE9-986EDD99D6C8
 http://localhost:3000/admin/appointment/40861d3e-bd62-4c96-bc72-6a1def6a7309
 1. logo
-2. store code
-3. 5 minutes or 10 minutes
+3. 5 minutes or 10 minutes session expity
-5. Put the CompuTant Logo at the bottom and web address and toll free,
+5. Put the CompuTant Logo at the bottom and web address and toll free.
 10. Buttom preview work order in rpt form
 11. Expiry session in minutes setting to put in the database or .env